edgepointlearning/edgepointlearning.github.io/collections/_posts/2018-03-21-on-the-job-training-advantages.md

 On-the-job training is a specific type of training that is explicit, prescribed, and delivered at the workplace.

-If you have a new intake nurse in your triage unit who needs to learn a specific computer program that your hospital uses, on-the-job training can use [microlearning videos](/blog/microlearning/) to deliver targeted information for that skill alone.
-Or, your sales team uses [mobile resources](/blog/what-is-mlearning/) to review product demos as they're waiting to enter a meeting.
+For example, if you have a new intake nurse in your triage unit who needs to learn a specific computer program that your hospital uses, on-the-job training could use [microlearning videos](/blog/microlearning/) to deliver targeted information for that skill alone.
+Or, your sales team could use [mobile resources](/blog/what-is-mlearning/) to review product demos as they're waiting to enter a meeting.

 The best on-the-job trainings are: